BUT FOR THE GRACE OF GOD

 Scripture taken from the HOLY BIBLE, NEW INTERNATIONAL VERSION.
 Copyright © 1973, 1978, 1984 International Bible Society.
 Used by permission of Zondervan Bible Publishers.

-Why, as the Apostle Paul taught, choose some to be people of honor while others are not as honorable?
+- And here is an even more difficult question to answer: Why does God, as the Apostle Paul taught, choose some people for honor while others are not as honorable?

 However, the Bible implies that God is largely responsible for our destiny.
 A prime example is Israel, a nation which God has chosen to be especially close to Himself.
 On what basis did God choose Israel?
 Why not one of the other nations?
 Why not Egypt, for example?

-This is a difficult question to resolve, because of our idea of "fairness."
-It may be true that the concepts of equality and the rights of people are just a few hundred years old.
-Prior to this time, people may have been more accepting of the idea of the "Divine right of kings," so to speak, than we are today.
+This is a difficult question to resolve because of our idea of “fairness.”
+I suspect that the concepts of equality and the rights of people are only a few hundred years old.
+Prior to this time, people may have been more accepting of the idea of the “Divine right of kings,” so to speak, than we are today.

-No doubt many people of today, even Christians, will charge God with being unfair, if something takes place of which they do not approve.
-We in America are a sassy generation, supposing that God has to answer to us for the decisions He makes.
+No doubt many people of today, even Christians, will charge God with being unfair if something takes place which they do not approve of.
+We in America are a sassy generation, supposing that God must answer to us for the decisions He makes.
 We really have lost the fear of God in our country.